Skip to Content

 Although it is very difficult to quantify how much time you will need to grow your own vegetables on a larger scale, you must expect that during the growing season, an allotment-sized garden will take up a couple of evenings and at least half the weekend.

 And as the harvest starts coming in, processing the bumper crops will keep you in the kitchen far longer than you might have imagined.
-I’m not trying to discourage you, but it is much better to plan with your eyes open.
+I’m not trying to discourage you, but planning with your eyes open is much better.

 Planning a large vegetable garden using beds

-Using beds in your garden makes it easier to care for your garden.
+Using beds in your garden makes it easier to care for it.
 You don’t need to walk on the soil, and you can grow your vegetables a little closer together.
-This helps yields to improve.
+This improves yields.

 If you don’t like mowing between your garden beds, you can create a stone path or add a ground cover that grows close to the ground.